dtransposed/Lagrange/_posts/2018-12-31-Best-of-GANs-2018 (Part 1 out of 2).md

 ## [A Style-Based Generator Architecture for Generative Adversarial Networks](https://arxiv.org/pdf/1812.04948.pdf)

 ### Details
 The paper has been submitted on 12.12.2018.
 The authors assure that the code is to be released soon.
-Additionally, for readers who would like to read more about this method but do not want to read the paper itself, there has been a [great summary of the paper](https://towardsdatascience.com/explained-a-style-based-generator-architecture-for-gans-generating-and-tuning-realistic-6cb2be0f431) published in a form of a blog post just two days ago.
+Additionally, for people who would like to read more about this method but do not want to read the paper itself, there has been a [nice summary](https://towardsdatascience.com/explained-a-style-based-generator-architecture-for-gans-generating-and-tuning-realistic-6cb2be0f431) published in a form of a blog post just two days ago.

 ### Main idea: